nabu-platform/nabu-web-page-core/v2/private/readme.md

 The component that received the paging object should ideally at every point see the latest data.

 This is the same requirement with the state.

+TODO:
+specifications currently only revolve around actions which means we model some actions just to retrieve state -> we could however also include state in the specification, as an example the paging component, we use get-paging but could just as well use the state